 The same applies to building a membership site.

-If you don’t know what the finished membership site should look like, any site will do.
+If you don’t know how the finished membership site should look like, any site will do.

-So after deciding on the very literal name “Swipe Files”, we began planning out what the membership site would actually entail.
+So after deciding on the very literal name “Swipe Files” for the domain name, we began planning out what the membership site would actually entail.

 I had lots of ideas in my head and bits and pieces written down, but it was still too ethereal to act on, especially given that Sako was going to be doing the heavy lifting to build it for me.